-There are lots of ways to go through this.
-But I think the best way is to go through the different parts of the application from most important to least important so you don’t squander your energy on the small stuff!
+We could go through the application in one of many ways.
+But, I think the best way is to go through the different parts of the application from most to least important.
+This way, you will not squander your energy on the small stuff!

-There are few sections of the application that truly differentiate one applicant from another.
+Few sections of the application genuinely differentiate one applicant from another.
 Dean’s letters happen to be one of those items.
-The reason for that: you will actually get comments from attendings, residents, nurses, technologists, and secretaries that may say something negative about an applicant.
-I can’t tell you how many times we have parsed an entire application with glowing positives until we arrive at the Dean’s letter.
-And, then we receive coded messages in the letter such as: was very shy during the rotation, but did see some improvement.
-Or, this resident was very independent but did not seek help when presented with a challenging patient care issue.
-And so on, and so forth.
+The reason for that: you will receive comments from attendings, residents, nurses, technologists, and secretaries that may say something negative.
+I can’t tell you how often we have parsed an entire application with glowing positives until we arrive at the Dean’s letter.
+And, then we receive coded messages in the letter, such as: was very shy during the rotation, but did see some improvement.
+Or, this resident was very independent.
+However, he did not seek help when presented with a challenging patient care issue.
+And so forth.

-Additionally, the Dean’s letter may be the only document in the application other than the boards that compares the applicant to his/her classmates.
-Most medical schools have buzzwords indicating the resident’s rank in his/her class.
+Additionally, the Dean’s letter is the only document (other than the boards) that compares the applicants to their classmates.
+Most medical schools have buzzwords indicating the residents’ rank in their class.
 Each one is different, but typically it allows insight into which quartile the resident resides.

-Other times, the institution may not allow you to look at the Dean’s letter at a few medical schools.
+The institution may not allow you to look at the Dean’s letter at a few medical schools.
 But the school may allow your mentor or a faculty member to look at the document and possibly edit it for corrections.
-I can’t emphasize enough how important it is to do this to increase your odds of being accepted to the residency of your choice.
+I can’t emphasize enough how important it is to increase your odds of being accepted to the residency of your choice.

 For those of you that are D.O. medical school applicants, I recommend that you take the USMLE in addition to the COMLEX examination.
 Many radiology programs are unsure of the significance of COMLEX scores and don’t know how to factor the scores into the ranking equations/cutoffs.
 Applications with COMLEX scores alone may get thrown out of the interview pile entirely.

-Bottom line though.
-It won’t take you completely out of the running for getting a spot but can be a big asset in some situations.
+Bottom line, though.
+It won’t take you entirely out of the running for getting a spot.
+However, it can be a significant asset in some situations.

-There are two big red flags when you are completing this section of your application: those people that have participated in every extracurricular activity under the sun and those people that have participated in almost nothing.
-A resident that participates in everything suggests that the person has a lack of focus, never investigating or accomplishing tasks in depth.
-On the other hand, a resident that participates in nothing but school tends not to be well rounded and may not have outlets to disperse their frustrations during their 4 years of training.
+We look for two big red flags to avoid on this section of your application: those applicants that emphasize that they have participated in every extracurricular activity under the sun and those applicants who write down almost nothing.
+A resident who participates in everything suggests that he lacks focus, never investigating or accomplishing tasks in depth.
+On the other hand, a resident that engages in nothing but school tends not to be well rounded.
+These residents may not have outlets to disperse their frustrations during their four years of training.
 A residency director does not like having frustrated residents!

-So what are some activities that impress the admission committee? : Interesting extracurriculars that show leadership potential, activities that demonstrate a depth of involvement, and activities that show an ability to handle stressful situations and function independently.
-Some of the special extracurriculars that stand out in my mind that meet these criteria would be a student that started a Subway franchise successfully from scratch and made it into a big business, a student that participated in the Olympics, and a student that was heavily involved in congressional lobbying.
+So what are some activities that impress the admission committee? : Interesting extracurriculars that show leadership potential, activities that demonstrate a depth of involvement, and activities that offer an ability to handle stressful situations and function independently.
+Some of the special extracurriculars that stand out in my mind that meet these criteria would be a student that started a Subway franchise successfully from scratch and made it into a big business, a student that participated in the Olympics, and a student that lobbied for Congress.
 These are people that tend to climb the rank list higher because their extracurriculars were memorable.

-What are some extracurriculars that don’t really add much to the application?
+What are some extracurriculars that don’t add much to the application?
 Those activities that everyone else does and do not suggest leadership potential.
-In radiology, those would include participating in a radiology club (Big deal!), participating in health fairs (Every medical student does it), and teaching inner city kids (We see it all the time as part of medical school curricula!)
-Not that these activities are bad, but they don’t add much at all to your application.
-My recommendation is find something you enjoy, hopefully, something unique, and stick with it during your 4 years of medical school training!
+In radiology, those would include participating in a radiology club (Big deal!), participating in health fairs (Every medical student does it), and teaching inner-city kids (We see it all the time as part of medical school curricula!)
+Not that these activities are harmful, but they don’t add much at all to your application.
+My recommendation to you: find something you enjoy, hopefully, something unique, and stick with it during your four years of medical school training!

 Admissions committees like to make a big deal about recommendations.
-You’ll certainly hear that you need a great recommendation to get into a great program.
-But honestly, if you ask someone for a recommendation, it is unusual that you will find someone who is going to write you a bad letter of recommendation.
-It is obvious that students are going to ask attending physicians that like them.
-This statement brings us to one of the few ways that recommendations change the acceptance equation.
-It is a rare but major red flag to see a “bad” recommendation as a significant red flag.
-It often means the resident that obtained the recommendation has a poor emotional intelligence quotient or couldn’t find one attending that liked them- both major issues!!!
+You’ll undoubtedly hear that you need an excellent letter to get into a great program.
+But honestly, if you ask someone for a recommendation, it is unusual to find someone who will write you a nasty one.
+Students are going to ask attending physicians that like them.
+On the other hand, although rare, we see a “bad” recommendation as a significant red flag.
+It often means the resident that obtained the letter has a poor emotional intelligence quotient.
+Or she couldn’t find one attending that liked them- both significant issues!!!

-It is also the rare recommendation that raises the application within the pile to a higher rank or from no rank to rank.
-Usually, this type of recommendation comes from a well-known entity that wants the person in his/her own program or a close colleague that the radiology admissions committee implicitly trusts.
+Like the rare bad recommendation, great recommendations that raise the application within the pile to a higher rank are also unusual.
+For the most part, this type of recommendation stems from well-known entities that want the person in their program.
+Or perhaps, it comes from a close colleague that the radiology admissions committee implicitly trusts.

-Finally, I would like to talk about the thing that medical students often perseverate on but has very little influence in the residency application process- the personal statement.
-The personal statement almost never helps an applicant and can occasionally hurt an applicant.
+Finally, I would like to talk about the item that medical students often perseverate on the most: the personal statement.
+The personal statement seldom helps an applicant and can occasionally hurt an applicant.
 After having read over a thousand of them, there are very few standouts.
-And, all of those that stood out were somewhat disconcerting.
-I still remember an essay that emphasized a dead rabbit and did not have any correlation to radiology whatsoever.
+And, almost all of those that stood out were somewhat disturbing.
+I still remember an essay that emphasized a dead rabbit.
+It did not have any correlation to radiology whatsoever.
 I was concerned about mental illness in that student.
-That same person had the possibility of a radiology ranking immediately terminated!!!
+We terminated the possibility of acceptance to our program immediately!

 Application for radiology is an arduous process with multiple pitfalls.
-Make sure you concentrate on those items that give you the most “bang for your buck” and will send your application higher on the rank list.
-Make sure to put particular emphasis on the Dean’s letter.
+Make sure you concentrate on those items that give you the most “bang for your buck” to send your application higher on the rank list.
+In particular, put particular emphasis on the Dean’s letter.
 Check it if you can.
 Correct it if need be.
-Otherwise, make sure your application doesn’t stand out too much.
-Don’t be that student with marginal board scores, no research, with dull or no extracurriculars, with bad recommendations, and with a personal statement that stands out too much.
-If you follow these guidelines, you should get into a great residency, hopefully, one of your top choices.